-The shape and orientation of the hydrometeors, which are the primary properties that characterize anisotropic scattering, are not at all constrained by the COSMO model.
-Instead, different parameterizations are applied by the FO.
-Apart from the cloud liquid class, hydrometeors are modeled as homogeneous oblate spheroids.
-Their shape is described by the aspect ratio (AR), i.e. the ratio of the spheroids' semi-minor and semi-major axes.
-The spheroids are assumed to have no preferential orientation, with their maximum cross section parallel to the horizon on average, and with canting angles $\alpha$ out of the horizontal following a Gaussian distribution with a specified width $\sigma{\text{canting}}$ , i.e. $\mu{\alpha} = 0^{\circ}$ and $\sigma{\alpha} = \sigma{\text{canting}}$ (see Ryzhkov et al., 2011).

-185 The applied hydrometeor class-dependent parameterizations for the frozen hydrometeors are given in Table 2.
-For rain, the AR parameterization of Brandes et al. (2002) and $\sigma{\text{canting}} = 10^{\circ}$ is used following Ryzhkov et al. (2011).
-The shapes and orientations of melting particles are derived as melting fraction-dependent weighted mean values of the respective frozen hydrometeor and rain (see Appendix A for details on the melting model).
+The shape and orientation of the hydrometeors, which are the primary properties that characterise anisotropic scattering, are not at all constrained by the COSMO model.
+Instead, different parameterisations are applied by the FO.
+Apart from the cloud liquid class, hydrometeors are modelled as homogeneous oblate spheroids.
+Their shape is described by the aspect ratio (AR), defined here as the ratio of the semi-minor and semi-major axes of the spheroids (following Ryzhkov et al., 2011).
+The spheroids are assumed to have no preferential orientation, with their maximum cross section parallel to the horizon on average and with canting angles $\alpha$ out of the horizontal following a Gaussian distribution with a specified width $\sigma{\text{canting}}$ , i.e. $\mu{\alpha}=0^{\circ}$ and $\sigma{\alpha}=\sigma{\text{canting}}$ (see Ryzhkov et al., 2011).
+The applied hydrometeor-class-dependent parameterisations for the frozen hydrometeors are given in Table 2.
+For rain, the AR parameterisation of Brandes et al. (2002) and $\sigma{\text{canting}} = 10^{\circ}$ is used following Ryzhkov et al. (2011).
+The shapes and orientations of melting particles are derived as melting fraction-dependent weighted-mean values of the respective frozen hydrometeor and rain (see Appendix A for details on the melting model).
 Scattering properties of the spheroids are calculated applying the T-matrix method for particles with a fixed orientation (Mishchenko, 2000) for canting angle $\alpha = 0^{\circ}$ , with the properties of particles with an orientation distribution then derived using the angular moments method of Ryzhkov et al. (2011, 2013a).

 Compared to Xie et al. (2016), several modifications to B-PRO have been implemented within this study.
 Melting particle shape and orientation calculations have been adapted to consistently follow the approach of Ryzhkov et al. (2011).
-For cloud ice, the fairly spherical and unoriented crystals (AR = 0.9 - 0.7, $\sigma{\text{canting}} = 40^{\circ}$ ) resulting in insignificant polarimetric signatures have been replaced by more oriented ( $\sigma{\text{canting}} = 12^\circ$ ) and more non-spherical particles following a shape parameterization by

-- Andrić et al. (2013).
-Also, the range of sizes considered for cloud ice, representing single crystal particles in COSMO, has been largely extended (from the original upper integration limit, $D{int}^{upper}$ , of 200 μm to 4 mm) consistent with COSMO (mean) size limits of cloud ice and providing a better coverage of particle sizes contributing to the cloud ice bulk properties.
-The considered size range of snow, representing aggregated ice particles in COSMO, was also found to not sufficiently cover - the sizes contributing significantly to bulk scattering (both regarding single particle scattering properties as well as the PSD-200 predicted number density).
-Therefore, the size ranges of snow, graupel, and hail were extended.
-The calculation of effective density and volume-equivalent diameter of the spheroids, which are inputs to the particle effective refractive index and T-matrix calculations, respectively, from D, x, and AR have been revised and corrected for both frozen and melting hydrometeors.
+For cloud ice, the fairly spherical and unoriented crystals (AR = 0.9-0.7, $\sigma{\text{canting}} = 40^{\circ}$ ) resulting in insignificant polarimetric signatures have been replaced by more oriented $(\sigma{\text{canting}} = 12^{\circ})$ and more non-spherical particles following a shape parameterisation by Andrić et al. (2013).
+In addition, the range of sizes considered for cloud ice, representing single crystal particles in COSMO, has been largely extended (from the original upper integration limit, $D{\text{int}}^{\text{upper}}$ , of 200 μm to 4 mm) consistent with COSMO (mean) size limits of cloud ice and providing a better coverage of particle sizes contributing to the cloud ice bulk properties.
+The considered size range of snow, representing aggregated ice particles in COSMO, was also found to not sufficiently cover the sizes contributing significantly to bulk scattering (both regarding single particle scattering properties as well as the PSD-predicted number density).
+Therefore, the size ranges of snow, graupel and hail were extended.
+The calculation of effective density and volume-equivalent diameter of the spheroids, which are inputs to the particle effective refractive index and T-matrix calculations, respectively, from D, xand AR have been revised and corrected for both frozen and melting hydrometeors.

-A summary of the shape and orientation parameterizations used as a baseline in this study (B-PROdef) is given in Table 2.
-The table further details implementations or choices for further FO parameters like the melting scheme, effective medium approximation (EMA; see also Appendix A), and particle size ranges.
+A summary of the shape and orientation parameterisations used as a baseline in this study (B-PROdef) is given in Table 2.
+The table further details implementations or choices for further FO parameters like the melting scheme, effective medium approximation (EMA; see also Appendix A) and particle size ranges.